google-deepmind/launchpad/README.md

 *   **MultiProcessingColocation** - allows to colocate multiple other nodes as sub processes.

-Using Launchpad involves implementing nodes and defining the topology of your distributed program by passing to each node references of the other nodes that it can communicate with.
-The core data structure dealing with this is called a **Launchpad program**, which can then be used for local debugging runs, tests, distributed executions, etc.
+Using Launchpad involves writing nodes and defining the topology of your distributed program by passing to each node references of the other nodes that it can communicate with.
+The core data structure dealing with this is called a **Launchpad program**, which can then be executed seamlessly with a number of supported runtimes.

+## Supported launch types
+Launchpad supports a number of launch types, both for running programs on a single machine, in a distributed manner, or in a form of a test.
+Launch type can be controlled by the `launch_type` argument passed to `lp.launch` method, or specified through the `--lp_launch_type` command line flag.
+Please refer to the documentation of the [LaunchType](https://github.com/deepmind/launchpad/search?q=%22class+LaunchType%22) for details.

 ## Table of Contents